 The heart of this section contains outlines and activities for meeting the special needs of teen parents, parents of multiples, those in early pregnancy, or those who just need a refresher for a subsequent birth.

 This is an extensive resource list, including approximate cost and where to get the things you need to get started or to stay current with your teaching.
 We include websites of childbirth-related organizations, bookstores, and sources for teaching aids and journals.

 There is still more we want to share with you here.
 We give you position papers, articles of interest, and class introduction samples.
 We also give you options/intervention game cards, and answer keys for our puzzles.

-There are almost 50 reproducible handouts plus color illustrations of the stages and phases of labor on the complimentary CD that accompanies The Educator’s Guide.
+With the purchase of the The Educator’s Guide, you will have online access to over 50 reproducible handouts plus color illustrations of the stages and phases of labor.
 Included are masters for creating KEGEL stickers and Informed Decision-Making cards.